malill/reco-api/README.md

 different recommendation methods.
 Recommendations retrieved from a splitting setup are called **split recommendations**.

 > Splitting is currently only available for users that provide a `reco-cookie-id` in their request header.
+If
-If `reco-cookie-id` is provided an already existing user will be fetched from DB (or a new user will be created), a splitting method will be drawn from respective `splitting` collection entry and assigned as a `group` entry to the user object, e.g. `{split_name: 'cf_ib'}`.
+> `reco-cookie-id` is provided an already existing user will be fetched from DB, a splitting method will be drawn from
+> respective `splitting` collection entry and assigned as a `group` entry to the user object, e.g. `{split_name: 'cf_ib'}`.

 To create a simple A/B test you have to provide an instance of a `SplittingModel`.
 To create such an object you can call `/api/v1/rec/split/conf` and provide a path parameter `name` and request body with a list of recommendation methods `methods`.

+As mentioned it is assumed that a user already exists in DB.
+All user creating services are delegated to the collection
+route: **Only collection routes are able to create a user!**

 **Error Handling**

-- If `reco-cookie-id` is not available in request header, the fallback method will be used, a user is not created.
+- If `reco-cookie-id` is not available in request header, the fallback method will be used, a user is **not** created.
 - If the splitting name from the request query is
     - not found in DB collection, or
     - is found in DB collection but the drawn recommendation method string from the retrieved object is not assigned to a recommendation method,

   the fallback method will be used **and** this user will be added to the fallback group for this particular splitting
+- If no user can be found in user collection matching the keys from request a dummy user will be used

 # Security :lock: